 * The MiG-19's performance was excellent, with Russian sources claiming it had the edge in almost all respects over its contemporary rival, the US North American F-100 Super Sabre.
 However, the MiG-19 didn't get off to a good start with Red Air Force pilots, since it had an unfortunate tendency to explode in mid-air.
 The problem was finally traced to a fuel tank placed under the engines that could cook up when the engines overheated.
 A heat shield was inserted, but pilots remained unhappy with the MiG-19's handling.
 It landed too "hot"; had a nasty tendency to pitch up when the airbrakes were deployed; and was a beast to keep flying straight at high speeds.

 Many of these deficiencies had been recognized during flight trials, but since the aircraft had been rushed into production before testing was complete, they had to be fixed in service.
 An improved version of the fighter, the definitive "MiG-19S", was introduced into manufacturing in 1956.
-It was given the NATO codename of "Farmer-C" (the "Farmer-B" is described in the next section).
+It was given the NATO reporting name of "Farmer-C" -- the "Farmer-B" is described later.

 MIKOYAN MIG-19S: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 9.2 meters 30 feet 2 inches wing area 25 sq_meters 269.1 sq_feet length 14.9 meters 48 feet 10 inches height 3.88 meters 12 feet 9 inches empty weight 5,760 kilograms 12,700 pounds MTO weight 10,000 kilograms 22,000 pounds max speed at altitude 1,540 KPH 955 MPH / 830 KT service ceiling 17,900 meters 58,725 feet combat radius 685 kilometers 425 MI / 370 NMI _____________________ _________________ _______________________ Combat radius is with drop tanks.